bright/new-www/content/our-areas/pos-software-development.md

       global or local payment providers**, we’ll tailor your **custom POS system** to suit your business needs.
   - box_title: POS system modernization
-    box_description: Whether you need to **upgrade specific components** of your solution, such as payment processing or [food delivery integrations](/our-areas/food-delivery-pos-integration/), or **completely
+    box_description: Whether you need to upgrade specific components, such as payment processing or [food delivery
+      integrations](/our-areas/food-delivery-pos-integration/), or completely
-      modernize your legacy**, we will guide you through the entire journey.
+      modernize your legacy system, our **POS development company** will guide you through the entire journey.
     box_icon: /images/icon_pos_lp_modernization.png
   - box_title: POS system design & product strategy
     box_description: We specialize in **designing critical features like payments,**